mokaya1/alx-pre_course/0x01-git/README.md

-seth this in a new readme file
+seth this is a new readme file